fourTheorem/static-site-starter/README.md

 These changes will take a few minutes to propagate, then you should be able to access the website at `example.com` when you deploy your site to the S3 frontend bucket.

-## Deploying your application as a subdomain where the apex domain name hosted zone is managed by a 3rd party registrar
+## Deploying your application as a subdomain where the apex domain nameserver managed by a 3rd party registrar

 ![subdomain architecture diagram](./%7B%7Bcookiecutter.project_name%7D%7D/architecture-diagrams/subdomain-external-dns.png)